-A special subject in Economics, which can also be taken as a Politics subject.
+A special subject in Economics which can also be taken as a Politics subject.
 Further information will be provided at the Economics options fair.
+Students are not required to have taken the relevant Economics pre-requisite papers, but it is recommended.